k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09a_table_level_customized_flows_implementation.md

 #### Customized Extract Flow — Example

-The image below depicts an example, which executes the following actions:
+The image below depicts an example that executes the following actions:

 - Selecting records from the address table.
 - Opening a loop on the extracted records.